Further and higher education

 You may choose to go to a different school for your post-16 education or may find a college course better suited to what you want to do.
 All colleges should provide support to help students with SEND to complete their courses to the best of their abilities and some offer courses designed for people with SEND.
 Colleges for Devon learners include:

 Details about the SEND support each college offers can be found on the individual college’s website usually by searching for ‘support’.
 Additional support should be provided following an ‘assess, plan, do, review’ cycle to make sure that it is effective.
 For more information about this please see the Graduated Response section of the Local Offer.
-You can also find out more about choosing a school here (including information about specialist colleges).
+You can also find out more about choosing a school here (including information about specialist colleges from NatSpec).

 If you choose to change school or move to a college you should be supported in this by your current school and the establishment you are moving to.
 This transition should be discussed in your SEND review meetings including Statement or EHC plan reviews from year 9.